withastro/astro/CODE_OF_CONDUCT.md

   - Seek to understand the the other person's desired outcomes.
 Are they looking for assistance?
 Just wanting to vent?
   - When explaining something, first establish the knowledge level of the person you're responding to.
 Match your explanation to that level.
   - Ask clarifying questions.
 If you're not sure what the person meant, ask them if your understanding is correct.
-If you're not sure what they already know, ask them if they're aware of a concept.
+If you're not sure what they already know, ask them if they're familiar with a concept.

 - To stay inclusive: